young-kcd/firebird/doc/sql.extensions/README.sql_security.txt

 Description:

 Makes it possible to execute some objects with permissions of either definer or invoker.
-By default INVOKER is used to keep backword compatibility.
+By default INVOKER is used to keep backward compatibility.

 If INVOKER is specified a current set of privileges of the current user will be used.
 If DEFINER - a set of privileges of object owner will be used to check an access to database objects used by this object.